pdrm83/sent2vec/README.md

 * transformers
 * torch

-The `sent2vec` package is developed to help you prototype faster.
-That is why it has many dependencies on other libraries.

-## Install

-It can be installed using pip:
+Then, it can be installed using pip:
 ```python
 pip3 install sent2vec
 ```